LazyParking/lazyparking-server/README.md

 You can test it by connecting with `telnet localhost 3030` and sending some `JSON` data, or by running the util script `util/flood.coffee`.

+## Run with Docker

+This repository provides a `Dockerfile` and a `docker-compose.yml` for running the app on a Docker container, with a single command.

+On the first run, just do:

+    docker-compose up

+The command may take a while, since it will download images, build the app, install dependecies and start services.
+By default it runs attached to terminal.

+After the setup is complete, you can start/stop or check the application logs with:

+    # starts the containers detached from terminal
+    docker-compose start

+    # stops the unning containers
+    docker-compose stop

+    # check the container logs
+    docker-compose logs